 Advanced search and eDiscovery capabilities for information violation case management

-SEC, FINRA, IIROC, FCA and MiFID II regulations require firms to capture and retain information in a tamper-proof format that also ensures that information is always retrievable.
+SEC, FINRA, IIROC, FCA, GDPR and MiFID II regulations require firms to capture and retain information in a tamper-proof format that also ensures that information is always retrievable.
 Actiance addresses these requirements with:

 Forensically-sound content capture to withstand the most rigorous regulatory scrutiny